JonasNation/network-config-manager/README.md

-A Python-based tool for automating network device configuration management, backup, and monitoring. tested using my PC and Cisco Modeling Labs
+A Python-based tool for automating network device configuration management, backup, and monitoring.
+Tested using my PC and Cisco Modeling Labs